- Contact Us Now: 408.981.7696 Tap Here to Call Us

 - Either spouse has a history of immigration filings for other partners

-➡ Tip: If any of these apply, it’s essential to work with an immigration attorney before your interview.
-You may still have a strong case with the right explanation and documentation.
+➡ Tip: If any of these situations apply to you, it’s important to consult with an experienced immigration attorney before your interview.
+With the right explanation and supporting documentation, you may still be able to demonstrate that your marriage is genuine.

 What Happens After the Interview?

-- Approved on the spot (you’ll receive your green card in the mail within weeks)
+- Approved on the spot – The officer may tell you immediately that your case is approved.
+You will usually receive your green card in the mail within a few weeks.

 How the Ahluwalia Firm Can Help